 Another option is a powered anode rod or impressed-current anode.
 These do not sacrifice themselves in order to protect the tank, they instead are plugged into an outlet and stops the tank corrosion by releasing a continuous but small amount of electric current in the water, which prevents the electrochemical reaction that usually causes metallic corrosion.
 The benefits of a powered water heater anode rod are that they last much longer than a regular anode rod, they usually can take care of smelly water, and are better for the tank if you have soft water in your home.

 Anode Rod Types for Different Tanks

-There are two anode rod configurations, hex-head and combo or outlet anodes.
-Hex-head water heater anode are often found on their own port on the top of the tank.
-Depending on the model, the hex-head might be exposed or under a plastic cap halfway from the center from the edge.
+There are two anode rod configurations, hex-head, and combo or outlet anodes.
+Hex-head water heater anode is often found on its own port on the top of the tank.
+Depending on the model, the hex-head might be exposed or under a plastic cap halfway from the center to the edge.
 Combo rods have a steel nipple that is plastic lined and used in the hot water port.
 Frequently tanks with a longer-term warranty have one combo and one hex head, although some just have one combo rod with no option for a second rod.

 Anode Rod | Conclusion

 Most tank water heaters last approximately 10-12 years, and they are not cheap to replace.
 Anode rods last 3-5 years and are about 20-50 dollars.
 Powered anode rods are about 250 dollars.
 By periodically checking your anode rod and replacing it when necessary, you can prolong the life of your water heater significantly.